ddasilva/disco/docs/index.rst

 Install DISCO
 -------------
-To install ccsdspy from PyPI, you can use the following command.
+To install disco from PyPI, you can use the following command.
 If you are not using CUDA v12, replace `cupy-cuda12x` with `cupy` (this will build CuPy from source).

 .. code::